1Axen/blink/docs/Using.md

     Health: u8(0..100),
     State: ( Dead, Alive )?,
     Direction: vector(0..1),
-    Substruct: {
+    Substruct: struct {
         Empty: u8[0],
         Complex: u8[1..12],
         Vector: UnitVector,
     }?
 }
 ```
 ### Generics
 ---
-Structs support the use of generic type parameters, a generic is simply a type which allows you to slot in any other type, generics can be very handy in reducing repetition.
+Structs, tagged enums and maps support the use of generic type parameters, a generic is simply a type which allows you to slot in any other type, generics can be very handy in reducing repetition.
 ```
 struct Packet<T> {
     Sequence: u16,